-- Explore the discipline through new digital platforms and media as well as more traditional modes of communication.
+- Explore the discipline through new, cutting-edge digital platforms and media as well as more traditional modes of communication.
 The course helps you to develop the professional skills to join the next generation of fashion theorists, analysts, writers, journalists, image-makers and visual communicators.
 We invite you to apply a creative approach to the platforms through which you produce your work and help you to anticipate and respond to fluid, fluctuating global communication channels. - MA Fashion Communication offers three pathways.
-Fashion Image is for innovative image-makers, while Fashion Histories and Theories offers an academic approach to the study of fashion.
-Fashion Journalism is aimed primarily at writers and editors.
-It offers the opportunity to focus on fashion writing for different media and markets.
-You will explore writing for traditional magazines and newspapers, alongside digital publishing including newsletters, websites, e-commerce and social media. - You will develop a full understanding of social justice, the ideas and practices that explore equity and fairness in society and in the fashion industry specifically.
-Engaging with the concept of social justice involves challenging deeply embedded structural inequalities arising notably from divisions of race, class, gender, sexuality and ability and actively working to reduce them. - While the majority of time and teaching is concentrated on your pathway study, there are opportunities to work with colleagues from other pathways and courses.
+Fashion Journalism focuses on writing, editing and digital media, while Fashion Image is for innovative image-makers.
+The Fashion Histories and Theories pathway offers an academic approach to the study of fashion.
+It develops your research skills, allowing you to contribute to the development of the field and debates in other disciplines.
+The pathway investigates the cultural and historical significance of fashion.
+You will explore fashion as an object, image, text and practice through disciplines including art, history, sociology, literature, politics and anthropology. - You will develop a full understanding of Social Justice, the ideas and practices that explore equity and fairness in society and in the fashion industry specifically.
+Engaging with the concept of social Justice involves challenging deeply embedded structural inequalities arising notably from divisions of race, class, gender, sexuality and ability and actively working to reduce them. - While the majority of time and teaching is concentrated on your pathway study, there are opportunities to work with your colleagues from other pathways and courses.
 This structure reflects the collaborative approach of the fashion industry.
-Across all pathways, the curriculum focuses on the realities of the modern industry as well as fashion theory, ensuring your work is informed by current knowledge and debates in your specialist area. - In the Central Saint Martins Fashion Programme, we work to be at the heart of debate about the future of fashion.
+The curriculum is enhanced by the energy that derives from the fusion of students across three pathways; as such, some (Shared) units are delivered to all pathways on the course.
+Across all pathways, there is a focus on the realities of the modern fashion industry as well as fashion theory, ensuring your work is informed by current knowledge and debates in your specialist area.

+In the Central Saint Martins Fashion Programme, we work to be at the heart of debate about the future of fashion.
 Our students are designers, communicators and academics.
 Teaching is our core purpose and our research and, industry and external relationships enrich our approach.
 We are committed to reflecting and influencing the sustainable transformation of the industry.
 Social, racial and climate justice are our core values and we believe in a fairer world for all.
 Our outlook is international, inclusive and diverse, reflecting the global nature of our community.
 We believe we must constantly challenge ourselves to shape fair and ethical opportunities in fashion.
 We believe in the power of cooperation, collaboration and partnerships through both analogue and digital experiences.